Janice J Eng: Career

 In 2019, Eng established the Exoskeleton for post-Stroke Recovery of Ambulation (ExStRA) study to use a robotic exoskeleton for early walking practice after a stroke.
-The study operated over three provinces (BC, AB, ON) and demonstrated the feasibility of integrating advanced wearable robots with standard of care physical therapy services in the hospital.
 She also co-led a Canadian Institute for Health Research study which paired outpatients with coaches to prevent a second stroke.
-Within the first six months, patients were shown to have improved quality of life and reduced stroke risk factors.
+Within the first six months, patients were shown to have lower blood pressure and made healthier lifestyle choices.

-Dr. Eng co-directs the CanStroke Recovery Platform which is an 8-site national clinical trials platform to test new Canadian approaches in stroke recovery.
-She is on the Board of Directors of the Heart and Stroke Foundation Canadian Partnership for Stroke.